Embracing Self-Sufficiency: A Journey That Doesn’t Require A Homestead

 Grow your own and/or locally source.
 Food is my favorite entry point to increasing self-sufficiency as it is something we all EVERYDAY, ALL DAY and can make a difference no matter where you live.
 Why have more control over where your food comes from?

-• Pesticides, fungicides, and herbicides permeate the food we consume- from produce to bread to snacks, if it’s not organic it’s likely got it in it and possibly linked to every disease imaginable.
+Pesticides permeate the food we consume and the environment- from produce to bread to snacks, if it’s not organic it’s likely got it in it.

 Lots of people have been jumping on the gardening craze and I can tell you it is 100% worth it, no matter the size space you are working with.
-Learning to grow food is fun, fascinating, and will take your tastebuds to a place they haven’t been before.
-A side bonus is the nutrition aspect.
-When I started growing food it was simply for the flavor as my initial gateway into gardening was the heirloom tomato.
+Learning to grow food is like having a vitamin shop in your backyard, fun, fascinating, and will take your tastebuds to a place they haven’t been before.

 If you are just starting out I recommend some of the following strategies;